 5. Being on a boat increases the sense of freedom and speed

 There’s great freedom in sailing, that of gliding effortlessly across the water, the boat slicing through the waves as the wind fills the sails.
 If you’re in a race, the perfect breeze with the right boat, trim, and technique means that you can speed along and get a real appreciation of space, time, excitement, and life.

 6. Sailing is a great way to feel connected to nature

 Sailing is a very pure form of being with nature.
-Whether that’s capturing the wind in the sails to propel you along, feeling the currents in the river or the sea or understanding how the weather is going to affect the boat, you learn a tremendous amount of respect for the natural world.
-Sailing is also very environmentally friendly; you’re not polluting the sky or the ocean with fossil fuels, but travelling the same way that mankind has done for thousands of years.
+Whether that’s capturing the wind in the sails to propel you along, feeling the currents in the river or the sea, or understanding how the weather is going to affect the boat, you learn a tremendous amount of respect for the natural world.
+Sailing is also very environmentally friendly; you’re not polluting the sky or the ocean with fossil fuels, but traveling the same way that mankind has done for thousands of years.

 7. Sailing rewards focus, effort and competition

 Sailing needs a good, consistent, constant focus; it demands your attention.
 The wind and water are dynamic, and understanding any changes that you need to make, especially if you are sailing competitively, is vital to doing well.
-If you’re racing, you also learn to refine and improve techniques very quickly, whether that’s boat positioning, trimming the sails or distributing weight to build up speed.
+If you’re racing, you also learn to refine and improve techniques very quickly, whether that’s boat positioning, trimming the sails, or distributing weight to build up speed.

 8. Being a sailor is about being part of a team

 You can sail alone or with a crew.
 When you’re alone, it can lead to some profound, reflective moments, but when you’re with a crew it deepens the sense of camaraderie and trust between you.
 There are also lots of opportunities to chat with people and develop good communication skills when sailing; you can be an instructor and mentor, a captain, or a crew member.